z-open/zerv-distrib/README.md

 This initial library code is not yet unit tested.

 ### pre-requisite
-This relies on zerv-core and zerv-sync libraries and redis.
+This relies on both zerv-core and zerv-sync libraries as well as redis to store the process queue.

 ### Principle
 In order to free resources on the main socket servers (public facing application servers), zerv can easily distribute the load on the zerv cluster.